Start: September 2016

 Dental Director and Chief, Department of Health and Human Services

 Administrator, Health Tracks and Healthy Steps, Department of Human Services

 |Bruce W. Austin, DMD |

 |Kellie M. Skenandore

 Dental Program Manager, Operations and Policy Analyst-Medicaid Managed Care, Oregon Health Authority

-Health Care Access Bureau Chief, Community Health Administration, District of Columbia Department of Health
+Health Care Access Bureau Chief, Community Health Administration, DC Dept. of Health (Jul.–Dec.
+2017)

 |Antonio Lacey, DDS